oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 The primary goal of libunwind is to define a portable and efficient C programming interface (API) to determine the call-chain of a program.
 The API additionally provides the means to manipulate the preserved (callee-saved) state of each call-frame and to resume execution at any point in the call-chain (non-local goto).
 The API supports both local (same-process) and remote (across-process) operation.
 As such, the API is useful in a number of applications

-**URL**
+**More Information**

 https://www.nongnu.org/libunwind/

 **Available Versions**::

+    1.4.0-GCCcore-10.2.0
+    1.3.1-GCCcore-8.3.0
+    1.4.0-GCCcore-10.3.0
+    1.3.1-GCCcore-8.2.0
     1.5.0-GCCcore-11.2.0
-    1.4.0-GCCcore-10.3.0
     1.2.1-GCCcore-7.3.0
-    1.3.1-GCCcore-8.3.0
     1.3.1-GCCcore-9.3.0
-    1.4.0-GCCcore-10.2.0
-    1.3.1-GCCcore-8.2.0

 libvdwxc